 Click here to download the full 2017 report.

-Do you want to be connected to the Diversity and Inclusion Tech Project through our DE&I Tech Coalition?
+Do you want to be connected to the Equity, Diversity, Inclusion and Belonging Tech Project through our EDIB Tech Coalition?

 Be the first to hear about available programs and events, volunteer opportunities and resources to make change happen!